Grand High Witch: Storyline and characterisation

 The Grand High Witch first appears in person as a mysterious and seemingly wealthy woman who arrives with a group of distinguished ladies for an annual convention of the ironically named RSPCC (Royal Society for the Prevention of Cruelty to Children, reminiscent of the real-life National Society for the Prevention of Cruelty to Children).
 In her disguise, she is dressed entirely in black and with a "look of serpents" and "brilliant snake's eyes".
-However, soon the protagonist boy finds out that the RSPCC is really a coven of English witches, and the society's chairwoman is revealed as the frightening Grand High Witch herself.
-Removing her synthetic face, she reveals that she is really an extremely old and hideous hag.
+However, soon the protagonist boy finds out that the RSPCC is really a coven of English witches and the society's chairwoman is revealed as the frightening Grand High Witch herself.
+Removing her synthetic face, she reveals that she is really an extremely elderly and hideous hag.
 All the other witches are terrified of her immense power, ruthlessness and boundless cruelty.
 She is portrayed as having overtly supernatural powers.
 In previous meetings, The Grand High Witch made it a custom to casually murder at least one of her minion witches simply to keep the others fearful of her, and now she does it by incinerating a timid English witch for speaking out of turn.
 She has already tortured and killed thousands of children around the world, and in the book she also keeps three of them just recently turned into frogs in her room, intending for them to be eaten alive by seagulls.
 Now she plans to give the witches of England her newest invention, the "Formula 86 Delayed Action Mouse-Maker" to distribute and turn all children in the country into mice so they can be exterminated by their own parents.

-In the 1990 film of The Witches, The Grand High Witch is a tall, mysterious, attractive, snobbish, foreign aristocrat, a glamorously and provocatively dressed femme fatale type with heavily made-up appearance, full of dominating and predatory "vamp" sexuality.
+In the 1990 film of The Witches, The Grand High Witch is a tall, mysterious, attractive, snobbish and foreign aristocrat, a glamorously and provocatively dressed femme fatale type with heavily made-up appearance, full of dominating and predatory "vamp" sexuality.
 Here, she attracts attention of men, including the character of Mr. Jenkins who unsuccessfully flirts with her right in front of his wife (unaware that she has just turned his son into a mouse), and acts in erotic and seductive ways even when tauntingly interacting with children; she is sexually sadistic, even deriving such an excitement and pleasure from hurting children in particular, that she is actually shown as having an orgasmic experience.
 The other witches fear and adore her, often praising her intelligence.
-Haughty, cunning, dramatic, impatient, and volatile, she does not care how her commands are carried out, just so long as they are obeyed.
-She has an assistant named Miss Susan Irvine, who eventually walks out on her after becoming tired of her incompetent behavior and being mistreated, ultimately becoming good and restoring Luke and Bruno back to normal at the end.
+Haughty, cunning, dramatic, impatient and volatile, she does not care how her commands are carried out, just so long as they are obeyed.
+She has an assistant named Susan Irvine, who eventually walks out on her after becoming tired of her incompetent behavior and being mistreated, ultimately becoming good and restoring Luke and Bruno back to normal at the end.
 One witch with whom she is shown to be actually friendly with is "the Woman in Black", who attempted to kill Luke earlier in the story and is given a larger role in the film.